HSBBQ - Home of the High School BBQ League

 Pork Ribs (St. Louis Style or Baby Backs), Chicken (Could be Thigh, Whole, or Wings), New York Strip Steak, Dessert, and then a Wild Card draw each year to add a new item.
 Examples: Skirt Steak, Flat Iron, Tri-Tip, Chili,Burgers, Dutch Oven Biscuits, Cobbler.

 Students will know what categories at the beginning of the season to practice.
+See Food Categories and Rules for each year.

 .